EmmanuelLefevre/ArtiWave/README.md

 make lf
 ```
 #### Launch server
-If NVM is locally installed on your computer and you're not confident that you're on the required Node v20.10.0 LTS =>
+If NVM is locally installed on your computer and you're not confident that you're on the required Node v20.10.0 LTS you could execute this command line =>
 ```shell
 make dsv
 ```